aptech/docs/docs/CR-intrsect.rst

 Format
 ----------------
-.. function:: intrsect(v1, v2, flag)
+.. function:: intrsect(v1, v2[, flag])

-    :param v1: or string array.
+    :param v1: data
-    :type v1: Nx1 vector
+    :type v1: Nx1 vector or string array

+    :param v2: data

-    :param v2: or string array.
-NOTE: v2 must be the same type as v1
+        ..
+NOTE:: *v2* must be the same type as *v1*

-    :type v2: Mx1 vector
+    :type v2: Mx1 vector or string array

-    :param flag: scalar, if 1, v1 and  v2 are numeric; if 0, character.
-Default is flag equal to 1 (numeric).
+    :param flag: Optional argument, if 1, *v1* and *v2* are numeric; if 0, character.
+Default is *flag* equal to 1 (numeric).
-    :type flag: Optional argument
+    :type flag: scalar

-    :returns: y (*Lx1 vector containing all unique values that are in both  v1 and  v2*), sorted in ascending order.
+    :returns: y (*Lx1 vector*), all unique values that are in both *v1* and *v2* sorted in ascending order.

 Remarks
 -------

 #.
-If not matches are found, intrsect will return a scalar error code
+If not matches are found, :func:`intrsect` will return a scalar error code
-   that can be tested for with scalmiss.
+   that can be tested for with :func:`scalmiss`.
 #.
 Place smaller vector first for fastest operation.
 #.
 If there are a lot of duplicates within a vector, it is faster to
-   remove them with the function unique before calling intrsect.
+   remove them with the function :func:`unique` before calling :func:`intrsect`.

 Examples